 There is a claim that Christopher Langan is the smartest man in the US.
-However, he also claims that intelligent design and evolution are compatible … really!! … in that case, I can only conclude that he is perhaps not as smart as many folks consider him to be.
+However, he also claims that intelligent design and evolution are compatible … really!! … in that case, I can only suggest that he is perhaps not as smart as some consider him to be.

-OK, to be fair let’s clarify something – Intelligence and rationality and not the same thing, and so what can something happen, as in this case, is that very smart people can dream up very smart ways of rationalizing utterly absurd ideas.
+OK, to be fair let’s clarify something – Intelligence and rationality are not the same thing.
+What can sometimes happen, as in this case, is that very smart people can dream up clever ways of rationalizing utterly absurd ideas.

 The problem with IQ, is that it only measures your cognitive potential, not your actual grasp of reality.
-The higher it is, the more probable it is that you can justify and rationalize almost any insane crackpot idea.
-To illustrate that point, he does not appear to understand what a theory actually is and the word would be normally used because he has in effect redefined it.
+The higher it is, the more probable it is that you can justify and rationalize almost any crazy idea.
+To illustrate that point, he does not appear to understand what a theory actually is as the word would be normally used within a scientific context because he has in effect redefined it.
 (Unless you are really curious, I’d skip that last link).
-Bizarrely, in there he appears to be using the word “theory” where most folks would use “hypothesis”, and that can be either due to simply not knowing, or may in fact be a deliberate ploy, all part of a word game, to justify some wacky conclusion.
+Bizarrely, in there he appears to be using the word “theory” where most of the scientifically literate would use “hypothesis”, and that can be either due to simply not knowing, or may in fact be a deliberate ploy, all part of a word game, to justify some wacky conclusion.

-OK, back on topic … the evidence that Chris Langan is as smart as he claims to be is … well, when he was tested it was discovered that he is rather good at doing IQ tests, but there does also appear to be a lot of evidence indicating that he touts completely kooky ideas and concepts.
+OK, back on topic … the evidence that Chris Langan is as smart as he claims to be is … well, when he was tested it was discovered that he is rather good at doing IQ tests.
+There does also appear to be a lot of evidence indicating that he touts completely kooky ideas and concepts.

-Still not convinced he is a kook? well here is a nice dissection of Mr Langan’s CTMU nonsense.
+Still not convinced that he is an eccentric? well here is a nice dissection of Mr Langan’s CTMU claim.

 To recap: this “theory” of his has three problems, each of which is individually enough to discard it; with the three of them together, it’s a virtual masterpiece of crap.